bsherin/LS_mining_course/README.md

+# For week 6

+Get the notebooks that start with **W6**.

+One new list: stoplist3k2sw.txt
+One new corpus file: student_questions.txt

 # For week 5

 There is a new numbering scheme for notebooks.
 You want all of the notebooks that start with **W5**.